EHER/my-ansible/roles/git/README.md

 git push production master
 ```

 That will push your master branch to server and then trigger the post-receive hook.
-The command "make install" will run.
-Your "make install" can do wharever you want, as install dependencies, run tests, update database, copy the project to web directory, etc.
+The command "make deploy" will run.
+Your "make deploy" can do wharever you want, as install dependencies, run tests, update database, copy the project to web directory, etc.